The best cooking classes can change your life in different ways.

 It offers a virtual culinary class that includes 20 lessons over 20 days.
 But here’s the kicker.
 It’s free, with no strings attached.
 I like this class because it’s super-versatile, well-planned, and chill.

 New day, new topic!
-The class begins with knife skills and ends with detailed instructions on how to plan and throw unforgettable dinner parties.
+The class begins with knife skills, including the anatomy of a knife, and ends with detailed instructions on how to plan and throw unforgettable dinner parties.
 You can find their whole lesson plan on their website.

 The plan includes video clips and detailed descriptions of each class, plus product recommendations for kitchen gadgets, helpful tools, and related recipes.
 You will also get a small assignment after each lesson to practice what you’ve learned.
 The best part?
 The cooking instructors value joy in cooking.